FRIENDS' Summer Camps

 FRIENDS’ environmental summer camps are an exciting opportunity for Bahamian students to learn more about Abaco’s environment and spend time in the outdoors.
-Approximately 200 children participate each year; registration is first-come first-served.
-The camps are structured so that half the time is spent doing constructive games, crafts and other activities, and the other half of the time campers are outdoors exploring the very places they are learning about.
+The camps are structured so that half the time is spent doing constructive games, crafts and other activities, and the remainder of the time is spent outdoors exploring the very places they are learning about.
+Ecosystems and topics that are taught include, but are not limited to: mangroves, coral reefs, blue holes, pine forests, sandy beaches, rocky shores, pollution, invasive species and fishing regulations.
+To view more photos from past summer camps, visit our Facebook page.